Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Primarily east of the Cascades crest in Washington; occurring in scattered locations throughout North America.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and Great Plains; also in eastern North America.

 Habitat: Riparian zones and adjacent fields; tolerant of alkaline.